HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Memory and IO Address Model

 VCPU-32 features a physical memory address range of 32-bits.
 The picture below depicts the physical memory address layout.
 The physical address range is divided into a memory data portion and an I/O portion.
-The entire address range is directly accessible with load and store instructions.
+The entire address range is directly accessible with the absolute load and store instructions.

 ```
     0                                  31